 Often overlooked, the type of filter system can dramatically change the smoking experience and will come down to personal preference after a certain amount of trial and error, e.g. some filters provide high levels of filtration but can create resistance during the smoke and also can sometimes subtly change the flavour of the tobacco.
 There are brand specific systems such as EA Carey’s patented Magic Inch or that of the Falcon range of metal pipes, and then there are the generic systems such as 9mm charcoal filters, metal filters or even no filter at all.
 Many EA Carey customers swear by our patented system but it really is a case of personal taste.
 For beginners however, we would certainly recommend at least some filtration.

 To repeat a mantra once again, buying pipe tobacco is entirely down to personal preference and to a large degree trial and error.
-Many beginners really are drawn to by the aromatic scents that are so commonly associated with pipe smoking, so the best advice as a beginner is to start with a mild aromatic tobacco and let your tastes develop from there.
+Many beginners really are drawn to the aromatic scents that are so commonly associated with pipe smoking, so the best advice as a beginner is to start with a mild aromatic tobacco and let your tastes develop from there.
 As time progresses you will begin to appreciate the different types of pipe tobacco that are available, with many smokers looking to move away from the flavoured tobaccos and on to the more ‘unmolested’ traditional blends.
-A great way of understanding your preferences is to buy a sampler pack such as our Carey Private Blend Aromatic Sampler, which includes a range of blends, aromas and tastes – this will give you a great foundation for developing your pipe smoking palette.
+A great way of understanding your preferences is to buy a Carey Private Blend Sampler pack, which includes a range of blends, aromas and tastes – this will give you a great foundation for developing your pipe smoking palette.

 Although part of the enjoyment of pipe smoking is tailoring all the paraphernalia to your exact tastes and preferences such as pouches, stands, lighters, etc there are really only three must have accessories for the novice pipe smoker.
 These are a gas and flint lighter (preferably specifically designed for pipe smoking with a side or angled flame aperture), a 3-in-1 pipe tool (reamer, tamper and pick) and pipe cleaners.